-- Creative and effective methods for prosecuting traffickers without relying on victim testimony or cooperation—this is often re-traumatizing and dangerous for victims.
+- Creative and effective methods for prosecuting traffickers without relying on victim testimony or cooperation—this is often re-traumatizing and can be dangerous.

 - Some form of Safe Harbor:

-- Should redefine those trafficked as victims of sex trafficking rather than ‘prostitutes’ or perpetrators of the crime of ‘prostitution.’
+- Should redefine language to ensure that youth experiencing sex trafficking are not labeled ‘prostitutes’ or perpetrators of the crime of ‘prostitution.’

-- Should strive to protect child trafficking victims from arrest and prosecution despite the fact that these laws vary state-by-state.
+- Should strive to protect youth experiencing trafficking from arrest and prosecution despite the fact that these laws vary state-by-state.

-- Should redirect child victims of trafficking out of the juvenile justice system (and into the child welfare system) to receive support services.
+- Should redirect youth experiencing trafficking out of the juvenile justice system (and into the child welfare system) to receive support services.

 - Some form of Safe Harbor:

 - Most states have general expungement statutes and several states have now enacted legislation that specifically targets survivors’ criminal records where they can demonstrate charges were a result of their exploitation.